 Wireless operators can expect to earn a competitive salary, which varies depending on several factors.
 Factors that impact wireless operator pay include experience, industry, geographical location, and qualifications such as a wireless technician certification.

-wireless technician salary can range from $40,000 to $80,000 or more per year.
+A wireless technician salary can range from $40,000 to $80,000 or more per year.
 The average wireless communication operator salary is around $62,000 per year, according to data from the Bureau of Labor Statistics.

 Key Factors Affecting Wireless Operator Salaries